 1. Mizuno ST200

-Following on from their PGA Tour winning ST190 family of 2019, Mizuno have returned with more power, flexibility, and forgiveness than ever before.
+Following on from their PGA Tour winning ST190 family of 2019, Mizuno has returned with more power, flexibility, and forgiveness than ever before.
 The ST200 drivers utilize beta-titanium alloy from racing-bike gears, producing a face of variable thickness to support off-center strikes.

-2. PXG 0811 X Gen2
+2. PXG 0811 X Gen4

 They’re also contenders for being the most forgiving drivers on the market.
 They launch high with low spin and have recorded some truly impressive carry distances.
-Both versions of this driver come with multiple weighting options, far exceeding the adjustability of the Callaway Mavrik.
+Both versions of this driver come with multiple weight options, far exceeding the adjustability of the Callaway Mavrik.

-The PGX Gen 2 drivers are a bit more expensive than the Mavrik, but the extra investment might just be worth it.
+The PGX Gen 4 drivers are a bit more expensive than the Mavrik, but the extra investment might be worth it.

 3. TaylorMade SIM

 If you’re a high handicapper, there’s no reason why you shouldn’t pick up this driver, make the most out of its excellent forgiveness, and have some fun.
 If you’re looking to play some flashy, supercomputer-enhanced drives off the tee, check out the other customer reviews of the Callaway Mavrik Driver.

-- 6 of The Best Golf Drivers For 2021
+- The Best Golf Drivers

-- 6 of The Best Golf Driver For Distance in 2021
+- The Best Golf Drivers for Distance

 - Callaway Big Bertha Driver Review

-Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
-His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.
+Nick is the founder of GolfSpan and an avid golfer.
+He's not quite a pro but has over 15 years of experience playing and coaching golfers worldwide.
+His mission is to bring the golfing community a better experience when it comes to choosing the right golf gear and finding the right setup for your game.